take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 Alternatively you can change the branch in the job in the "Source Code management" tab to "*/step2".
 Re-run the job and take a look at the outcome.
-# retest after pull request.

-Note on the jenkins Dashboard:
+Note on the jenkins Dashboard & the Weather Icon:

-Note that we can also see a Weather icon in the Jenkins Dashboard.
-This indicates how the past couple of runs have been executed.
+The Weather icon indicates how the past couple of runs have been executed:

 Sunny weather means nothing went wrong.
 Cloudy weather means some executions were unsuccessful.
 Thunderstorms means most of the past runs were unsuccessful.
-# Note for team!!!!! can someone confirm what i wrote on the weather???

 ***